zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-that mirror Euler's formulas of Equation 17.46.
+that mirror Euler's formulae of Equation 17.46.

 Using the definitions of the vector spherical harmonics (Equations 17.72-17.73) and the vector spherical wave functions (Equations 17.80-17.81), it may be shown that the functions of Equation 17.135 are weighted combinations of the (real) vector tesseral (and sectorial) harmonics \\(\bm{\Upsilon_{^e_o,m,n}}, \bm{\Phi_{^e_o,m,n}}, \bm{\Psi_{^e_o,m,n}}\\).
 In order to save some space, we shall simply state the resulting expressions below: